 We minimise energy and water consumption as far as possible and aim to reduce the use of all raw materials, energy and supplies.
 For example, the toilet facilities are operated using an economy flush system.
 Water is sourced for our farming operations by our own borehole that we drilled on our land, providing a sustainable supply.

 We harvest rainwater where possible to supply our livestock.

 Manure is put back on the land to replenish the soils nutrient levels and organic matter.

-IN LINE WITH THE LATEST GOVERNMENT ROADMAP, WE WILL BE OUTDOORS ONLY FROM 12 APRIL UNTIL 16 MAY 2021.
+IN LINE WITH THE LATEST GOVERNMENT ROADMAP, WE WILL BE OPEN INDOORS & OUTDOORS, WITH RESTRICTIONS, FROM 17 MAY 2021.